Teaching

-Being a teaching professor in the University of California (UC) system is a bit like being a professor at a liberal arts college, but with teaching assistants and other forms of support typical of research universities.
+Being a teaching professor in the University of California (UC) system is a bit like being a professor at a liberal arts college, only with teaching assistants and other forms of support typical of research universities.
 I teach two undergrad classes every quarter, or six a year.
-The main difference with most of my colleagues is that they teach four classes a year, one of which is typically a graduate class.
-Otherwise our jobs are very similar.
+The main differences with most of my colleagues are that, in addition to supervising graduate students, they teach four classes a year, one of which is normally a graduate class.

 Being a teaching professor in the UC system is pretty great!
-To my knowledge, only three other philosophers have ever held such a position.
+To my knowledge, only a handful of people have held such a position in the system’s philosophy departments.
 One is my colleague Reuven Brandt.
-Another is David Jennings at UC Merced.
-Mara Harrell, now at the University of Virginia, was also a teaching professor when she was my departmental colleague at UCSD.
-Check out the journal Mara edits, Teaching Philosophy, for great articles on the theory and practice of teaching.
+Another is Mara Harrell, now at the University of Virginia, who was also a teaching professor when she was our colleague at UCSD.
+(Check out the journal Mara edits, Teaching Philosophy, for great articles on the theory and practice of teaching.)
+Beyond UCSD, UC Merced, UC Riverside and UC Irvine also now have teaching professors of philosophy (although Riverside and Irvine use the title “professor of teaching.”)

 Classes I regularly teach include Topics in Political Philosophy; Contemporary Moral Issues; Ethics and Society I and II; Introduction to Philosophy: Ethics; and Philosophy & Literature.
 In 2026 I’m excited to be teaching a brand new class, Philosophy & Animals.